xorbitsai/xorbits/doc/source/getting_started/installation.rst

 Packages support
 ----------------

-Xorbits partitions large datasets into manageable chunks and processes each individual chunk using single-node packages (such as pandas).
+Xorbits partitions large datasets into chunks and processes each individual chunk using single-node packages (such as pandas).
 Currently, our latest version strives to be compatible with the latest single-node packages.
 The table below lists the highest versions of the single-node packages that Xorbits are compatible with.
 If you are using